arbadamujahid/TEACHBACK/README.md

 ## Limitations

+Deployment limitation: The free Streamlit Community Cloud deployment may enter sleep mode after inactivity.
+Visitors may need to click “Wake this app” before accessing the live demo.

 The current version is a focused prototype.

 It contains a limited number of concepts and three learner personalities.